Association of National Olympic Committees: ANOC Vice-President

+ANOC Secretary-General

 ANOC General Assembly

 The ANOC General Assembly is the general meeting of the members of ANOC, held once a year in which each member has one vote.
 It is ANOC's supreme governing body and its decisions are final.
 The Assembly elects the President and the Senior Vice-President every four years, as well as the members of the Executive Council.

 ANOC Awards

 Since 2014, the Association of National Olympic Committees (ANOC) has given awards to the best athletes of the year.
 Traditionally, on even years, the ANOC Awards recognise achievements from the previous Olympic Games while on the odd years, the ceremony is dedicated to achievements from recent Continental Games or International Federation World Championships.
 The winners are selected from a shortlist presented to a jury by the Continental Olympic Associations.